Skip to content

 Enjoy everything from hot and cold drinks, ice cream, cakes, sandwiches, pizza and focaccia at the Tinkley Gate cafe.
 Indoor and outdoor seating is available, with large tables, as well as plenty of picnic spots across the site.
 For more information on our food, drink and shopping offer at Tinkley, visit this page.

-If you would like to bring you own food and drink to Woodchester, and use the grass area outside, you are welcome to do so.
-We have a number of benches outside and dotted around the landscape for you to use, and you can also borrow blankets from our second-hand book shop.
+You are very welcome to bring your own food and drink to Woodchester Park, to enjoy outside.
+We have a number of benches outside the cafe and dotted around the Park for you to use, and you can also borrow blankets from our second-hand book shop.
 Setting up a picnic spot for the day at Tinkley Gate is the perfect way to enjoy a summer day out as a family.

 A view of Woodchester Mansion on a sunny day in Woodchester Park, surrounded by green and brown trees in autumn